 Retiring dirty coal plants

 By forcing existing coal-fired power plants to adhere to the strictest pollution standards possible, CCAN accelerates the shutdown of some of the dirtiest polluters and helps Maryland move past coal.
 CCAN and the Environmental Integrity Project won a major victory to shut down the R. Paul Smith coal-fired power plant in Williamsport in September 2012.
 In December 2013, NRG Energy announced plans to shut down the Dickerson and Chalk Point coal-fired power plants, located in Montgomery and Prince George’s Counties respectively — but the company has since gone back on this plan.

 Enforcing strict pollution standards

 CCAN works on strengthening and enforcing air and water pollution regulations on coal plants through permits and enforcement actions.

-Coal plants have to obtain air and water pollution permits that outline minimum environmental standards for the discharge of toxins.
+Coal plants have to obtain air and water pollution permits that outline minimum environmental standards for the discharge of pollution.
 A rigorous review process including stakeholders and community members determines these permits’ renewal every five to ten years.
 The state agencies issuing the permits must provide the public a meaningful opportunity to review and comment on them.
-They also host a public hearing to engage face-to-face and hear concerns from impacted community members.
-Public participation makes a big impact on the development of a strong pollution permit.
-Therefore, CCAN is committed to facilitating community involvement in this process.
+They may also host a public hearing to engage face-to-face and hear concerns from impacted community members.
+Public participation makes a big impact on the development of a strong pollution permit, which is why CCAN helps facilitate community involvement in this process.